 My recommendation for right now is to develop a complete understanding of your stroke without the pressure of results.
 Use your outline and try to get a picture of your stroke and release pattern.
 You will find when the new putter comes there will be some adjustment, that is why I would rather you set results aside and just judge the movement.
 Think, "What pattern of putting stroke is best suited to my new putter?"
 The new putter will help you take care of the rest.

-Bruce Rearick, is the owner of Burnt Edges Consulting, helping clients with all aspects of rolling a golf ball into the hole.
-Considered an industry expert in putter fitting and the relationship of the putter and the putting stroke, his clients include putter manufacturers as well as instructors, and players.
+Bruce Rearick, is the owner of Burnt Edges Consulting, offering a better understanding of the science and art of putting.
+He is considered an industry expert in putter design, fitting and the relationship of those parameters to the putting stroke.
+His clients include putter manufacturers as well as instructors, and players.

 Find out more about Bruce's services at bruce@burntedgesconsulting .com